malupar/Datathon-2023/README.md

 It also shows a streamlit user interface where it can choose to generate a random outfit, one of the most popular accoeding to how compatible the pieces are and the user may also input a piece and see what outfit it can produce.
 The authors of this problem are:

-Álvaro de Irizar Larrauri
+Álvaro de Irizar Larrauri,
-Gabriel Martínez Aïtcin
+Gabriel Martínez Aïtcin,
 María Lucía Aparicio